ENCODE-DCC/encoded/docs/region-search-viz-cache.rst

 These uuids are filtered down to datasets that are likely to contain bed files to be added to the region indexes.
 Each dataset is then verified to be of interest and its list of files is filtered down to candidate files to be added.
 If a candidate file is NOT already resident in the regions index it is then added.
+While examining a candidate dataset, if a member file is no longer a candidate but is found in the index, it will be removed.
 Most files are accessed via io.BytesIO() on the file download URL, and each peak (line of BED file) is indexed as {file-uuid, start, stop}.
-(Large files can be downloaded to the server as a temp file and then gunzip read line by line to accomplish the same thing as the in-memory byte-stream does.)
+Very large files may cause memory allocations errors if read as a byte-stream, so they are downloaded to the server as a temporary file and then read line by line to accomplish the same thing as the in-memory byte-stream does.
 The region indexes consist of one index per chromosome (e.g. 'chrx') (or scaffold), document type is the assembly (e.g. 'hg19') and key is the file's uuid.
 A single document contains all the positions for that assembly/chromosome found in the file.
 Positions are a "nested" array (in ES terminology).
 A small amount of file specific information is then added to the "resident_regionsets" index, including whether the file was indexed for region search, regulome, or both.

 In addition to the peak positions, the region_indexer also holds dbSNP variants in a slightly different arrangement.
 There is a need to look up SNPs not only by position but also by rsid.
 To do this requires a separate document per SNP, keyed on rsid.
-Unlike peaks, which have chromosome based indexes, SNPs have assembly based indexes and chromosome based document types.
+Unlike peaks, which have chromosome based indexes, SNPs have assembly based indexes, to avoid duplicate rsid keys in an index holding more than one assembly.
+To aid queries by position, the document type is the chromosome.
-A small amount of information for each the entire SNP file is added to the "resident_regionsets" index, just like for peak files.
+A small amount of information for the entire SNP file is added to the "resident_regionsets" index, just as for peak files.
-A primary reason of the resident_regionsets index index is to avoid reindexing a file once it has been added to the index.
+A primary purpose for the resident_regionsets index is to quickly determine if a file has already been indexed, as its contents will not change.
 This is especially important for SNP files which contain more than 60 million SNPs each and take a *very long time* to index.

 Analogous to the primary (encodeD metadata) indexer, the indexing state is stored in the Elasticsearch object snovault/meta/region_indexer.
-Unlike the primary indexer, work of the region indexer is not multi-threaded, using only 1 process.
+Unlike the primary indexer, work of the region indexer is not multi-threaded, using only 1 process at this time.

 Full indexing takes ~4 hours on ~6000 region search files.
 This expands to ~8 hours with regulome and dbSNP files.